I love working with pork, especially in the fall. It can be intimidating to some but I think it stems from the leather over cooked pork of our youth.

 Salt and pepper the pork chops.
 Heat the oil in an oven proof pan to medium high heat.
 Sear the pork chops on both sides for 3-4 minutes.
 Place the pan in the oven and cook the pork chops to temp (10-15 min).
 When done, remove from the oven to rest.

-For hummus: Place the rinsed chickpeas in the food processor.
+For hummus: Place the rinsed chickpeas in a bowl with cool water.
+With your hands, rub the skins off of the chickpeas.
+Place the skinned chickpeas in the food processor.
 Add the tahini, salt and lemon juice.
 Start to blend and slowly add the water until desired consistency.
 Add the dijon.
 Add more salt if needed.

 For the salad: